The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 6. Vehicle Routing Problem with Multiple Trips (VRPMT)

-In vehicle routing problem with multiple trips (VRPMT) delivery drivers have to make multiple trips to carry out deliveries to a set of customers.
+In Vehicle Routing Problems with Multiple Trips (VRPMT), delivery drivers are required to cover multiple routes to complete deliveries to a set of customers.
 The goal of this VRP is to find an optimal solution for planned routes considering capacity and time constraints along with managing multiple trips.
 This VRP is considered NP-hard and is formulated as a MILP.
 As an example, we can consider the distribution of goods to retailers or grocery stores.

 7. Open Vehicle Routing Problem (OVRP)